CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention: Appendix

-We have compiled an extensive dataset encompassing 21,157 logical responses from 50 participants engaged in math modular tasks, as outlined in Fig. \ref{f2}(a).
-To enhance the diversity of the dataset and evaluate the cognition model under dynamic environmental stress, participants were randomly and uniformly distributed across four distinct groups: \textit{None} Group: Participants experienced no time pressure for any trial. \textit{Static} Group: Time pressure was consistently applied for each trial. \textit{Random} Group: There was a 50\% probability of time pressure being applied for each trial. \textit{Rule} Group: Time pressure was adaptively applied based on users' past performance.
-Each participant engaged in a two-day study, featuring one exercise session (20 trials) and one formal session (300 trials) per day.
-During the formal session, participants provided their choice and response time for each trial.
-Additionally, participants were requested to rate their current attention/anxiety status on a 7-point Likert scale every 30 trials.
-The final dataset comprises approximately 21,157 samples (trials), capturing a diverse range of cognitive responses under varying time pressure conditions.
+Here we describe details of four groups in dataset collection. \textit{None} Group: Participants experienced no time pressure for any trial. \textit{Static} Group: Time pressure was consistently applied for each trial. \textit{Random} Group: There was a 50\% probability of time pressure being applied for each trial. \textit{Rule} Group: Time pressure was adaptively applied based on users' past performance using a rule-based strategy.
+More details about such strategy are depicted below.